Pamela Britton: Theatre work

-After a stint touring with bandleader Don McGuire, Britton's big break came when she was cast as both Celeste Holm's understudy and as Gertie in the Broadway production of Oklahoma!
+Courtesy of MGM, Britton helped entertain the troops in November 1944 at Camp Roberts, California, starring in The New Moon along with Joseph Sullivan.
+After a stint touring with bandleader Don McGuire, Britton's big break came when she was cast as "Gertie" and also understudied Celeste Holm (in the role of "Ado Annie") in the original Broadway production of Oklahoma!
 She played Meg Brockie in the Broadway production of Brigadoon (1947).
 When Oklahoma! went on tour, she took over Holm's role as Ado Annie.

-Britton's New York agent eventually sent her credentials to Metro-Goldwyn-Mayer executive Marvin Schneck.
-He came to see one of her performances in Chicago, and was disappointed.
-He returned a second night, however, after additional cajoling from her agent, and he signed Britton immediately.

 Hollywood

 Britton's first role in a major production was as Frank Sinatra's girlfriend in Anchors Aweigh.
 Afterward, however, came a forgettable part in A Letter for Evie in 1946.
 She went on hiatus to play the comic role of Meg Brockie in the original 1947 production of Brigadoon on Broadway.
 She returned to the big screen opposite Clark Gable in Key to the City (1950), and then went on to make her most significant film appearance in the classic D.O.A., also in 1950.
 She made her third film of the year in the Red Skelton vehicle, Watch the Birdie (1951).
 About 19 years passed before she returned to the big screen.

 Britton portrayed the title role of the TV version of the Chic Young newspaper comic strip Blondie (1957), opposite Arthur Lake as her husband, Dagwood Bumstead.
 She reprised her role in Brigadoon in 1954, appeared in Annie Get Your Gun at the Santa Barbara Bowl, and then returned to Broadway to replace an ailing Janis Paige in Guys and Dolls.